The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

+How does a frugal physician fly in some of the most luxurious seating in the friendly skies?
 Travel Rewards, of course.
 From Dr. McFrugal, Our Crazy Rich Experience On Singapore Airlines Suites.

 Don’t get used to those luxuries, though, or they’ll lose their shine, warns the Debt Free Dr. in The Hedonic Treadmill – The #1 Reason Why Buying Stuff Won’t Make You Happier

 Here’s a fun diversion.
 Side Hustle Scrubs shares the fictitious first impressions of many of your favorite physician finance bloggers to Ben & Jerry’s free cone day.
 First Impressions is guaranteed to put a smile on your face.

 Speaking of first impressions, J.D.
 Roth of Get Rich Slowly found an article on early retirement from 1957.
 There’s some fascinating, timeless stuff here: What Early Retirement Was Like in 1957 (According to LIFE Magazine).

 B.C.
 Krygowski shares some free travel secrets that don’t involve credit card points and miles.

 - Frugal Travel-The-World and Stay-for-free Option!
 (Part I)